-We have our own issues here in Maryland with dog attacks and dog bites, particularly now that no one really knows what the law is and whether it’s going to change with regard to pit bulls (see our post on Tracey v.
+We have our own issues here in Maryland with dog attacks and dog bites, particularly now that no one really knows what the law is and whether it will change regarding pit bulls (see our post on Tracey v.
 Solesky).
 Right now, the legislature seems poised to come up with some solution to the high court’s problematic ruling that pit bulls are inherently dangerous.

 The question is one of what the solution will be—a return to the status quo and the “one free bite” rule; or a rule that all dog owners are responsible for any injuries caused by their dogs.
 One thing is for sure—the legislators should read up on Minnesota’s rule for guidance on how to best craft their rule.

-Minnesota’s rule is problematic, as indicated by this month’s Minnesota Supreme Court ruling, Anderson v.
+Minnesota’s rule is problematic, as shown by this month’s Minnesota Supreme Court ruling, Anderson v.
 Christopherson.
 Minnesota’s rule (Minnesota Statutes § 347.22) is deceptively simple:

 If a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.
 The term “owner” includes any person harboring or keeping a dog but the owner shall be primarily liable.
 The term “dog” includes both male and female of the canine species.

 Reading just the rule, it appears to make sense.
 To me, it sounds like “the owner of any unprovoked dog who attacks or injures a person is responsible for those injuries.”
 That is a good, common-sense rule.
 If you own a dog, and that dog causes harm, you are responsible.
-Doesn’t matter if the dog is a pit bull or a poodle.
-Doesn’t matter if the dog never harmed a fly, or has bitten ten people.
+It doesn’t matter if the dog is a pit bull or a poodle.
+It doesn’t matter if the dog never harmed a fly, or has bitten ten people.
 That rule seems to place responsibility squarely on the shoulders of people who should accept that responsibility—the dog owners.

 Anyway, back to Minnesota which has a hodgepodge of judicial opinions interpreting the decision, some contradictory, and they mutate what seems like a simple rule into something that is anything but simple.
 A prior court opinion interpreted the phrase “attacks or injures any person” to mean one of two things: (1) attacks means that the dog moves with violent intent; and (2) injures means nonhostile behavior (like playfully jumping up on a person in greeting) that injures a person.
 Never mind that “injures” actually means “to cause injury.”

-So now we have a law that a dog owner is responsible for injuries caused when the dog attacks a person, or causes injury to a person when not acting violently.
-In this case, the Minnesota Supreme Court was then asked to decide in Anderson whether a dog owner was responsible in this scenario: Dog A (50 lbs) attacks Dog B (20 lbs).
-Dog B’s owner was lawfully walking Dog B. Dog B’s owner tried to save his dog, and falls in the process, breaking his hip.
+So now we have a law that a dog owner is responsible for injuries caused when the dog attacks a person or causes injury to a person when not acting violently.
+Here, the Minnesota Supreme Court was then asked to decide in Anderson whether a dog owner was responsible in this scenario: Dog A (50 lbs) attacks Dog B (20 lbs).
+Dog B’s owner was lawfully walking Dog B. Dog B’s owner tried to save his dog, and falls, breaking his hip.
 Continue reading